Allan Cunningham (botanist): Voyage to Moreton Bay in 1824

 In September 1824 Cunningham accompanied John Oxley on his second expedition to Moreton Bay and explored up the Brisbane River.

-Voyage to New Zealand in 1826

-Cunningham had long wished to visit New Zealand and on 28 August 1826 he was able to sail on a whaler.
-He was hospitably received by the missionaries in the Bay of Islands, was able to do much botanical work, and returned to Sydney on 20 January 1827.
-Accounts of his work in New Zealand will be found in Hooker's Companion to the Botanical Magazine, 1836, and Annals of Natural History, 1838 and 1839.

 1827 exploration of discovery to the Darling Downs

 In probably his most famous expedition, Cunningham set out to explore the area to the west of Moreton Bay in 1827, crossing to the west of the Great Dividing Range from the Hunter Valley and travelling north.
 On this journey, Cunningham named many geographical landmarks including the Dumaresq River, Macintyre River, Condamine River, the Darling Downs, Mount Dumaresq and the Burrell or Gwydir River.
 He wrote in his diary that the lush grassland plains on the Darling Downs were ideal for livestock grazing.
 Exploring around Mount Dumaresq, Cunningham found a pass, now known as Cunninghams Gap.

 Further exploration of the Moreton Bay region

-Cunningham returned to the Moreton Bay penal colony in 1828, setting off from Brisbane with Patrick Logan, Charles Fraser and five men to find Mount Warning and to establish the route to Cunningham's Gap which he did, on 24 July.
+Cunningham returned to the Moreton Bay penal colony in 1828, setting off from Brisbane with Patrick Logan, Charles Fraser and five men to find Mount Warning and to establish the route to Cunninghams Gap which he did, on 24 July.
 The peaks on either side of the gap were also named, Mount Cordeaux and Mount Mitchell.
-After exploring the McPherson Range area, Cunningham travelled on the south side of the Gap whereas the highway today runs further north, through the gap, from the small township of Aratula.
-Spicer's Gap which runs parallel to Cunningham's Gap was actually the pass first identified by Cunningham in 1827.
-After its rediscovery in 1847, Spicer's Gap was used as a stagecoach route.
+After exploring the McPherson Range area, Cunningham travelled on the south side of the Gap whereas present-day Cunningham Highway (named after him) today runs further north, through the gap, from the small township of Aratula.
+Spicers Gap which runs parallel to Cunninghams Gap was actually the pass first identified by Cunningham in 1827.
+After its rediscovery in 1847, Spicers Gap was used as a stagecoach route.
 In 1829, Cunningham explored the Brisbane River.